dalong0514/readnotes/20200102原文复制/2020136Computational-Thinking/2020136Computational-Thinking0601.md

 Engineers responded to these breakdowns by trying to improve the construction process.
 They developed sophisticated interview methods to elicit requirements from customers and thus minimize the risk that an important requirement was left out.
 They codified「design patterns」followed by successful designers, so that less experienced designers could avoid mistakes.
 They introduced「agile methods」for project management that explicitly involved customers through all stages of the engineering project.
 Agile product management often features many, rapidly iterated prototypes under constant review by teams that include customer representatives.

 These process improvements slowed but did not stem the tide of system failures.
 Some designers advocated a radical shift of thinking.
-Terry Winograd, a pioneer in artificial intelligence and design, characterized the shift in this way:5
+Terry Winograd, a pioneer in artificial intelligence and design, characterized the shift in this way: [5]

 The education of computer professionals has often concentrated on the understanding of computational mechanisms, and on engineering methods that are intended to ensure that the mechanisms behave as the programmer intends.
 The focus is on the objects being designed: the hardware and software.
 The primary concern is to implement a specified functionality efficiently.
 When software engineers or programmers say that a piece of software works, they typically mean that it is robust, is reliable, and meets its functional specification.
 These concerns are indeed important.
 Any designer who ignores them does so at the risk of disaster.